Skip to content

 CEH vs OSCP: which is better?

-CEH is theory-based (multiple choice) and better for compliance roles.
+CEH is theory-based (multiple choice) and better for compliance and government-adjacent roles.
 OSCP is 100% practical and preferred for technical penetration testing positions.
+Many practitioners do both: CEH for HR filters and OSCP for technical credibility.